KingDragoness/travellertime-moddingkit/README.md

 #### Inventory:

--	To include new item, add “**Appendable Inventory Database**” to add an item.
+-	To include new item, add “**Inventory Database**” to add an item.

 #### Vehicle:

 -	Modders can add vehicles into the game.
 The game has a base script of Airplane and Boat.

+#### ObjectReference:

+-	Worldobjects can be spawned in the world and have its object state saved.